velvetroom/clean-architecture/README.md

 Applications in iOS usually consist of transitions between view controllers and most of the time there is only one of these active.

-When your View is instantiated it creates instances of your Presenter, Interactor and ViewModels, connects them accordingly and assigns them their responsibilities.
+When your View is instantiated it creates instances of your Presenter and ViewModels, connects them accordingly and assigns them their responsibilities.

-If your View gets released also your Presenter, Interactor and ViewModel will be released.
+If your View gets released also your Presenter and ViewModel will be released.

 You can abstract each View as a section or screen in your application.
 You should create a View for each section, each View will have their own ViewModels ideally they will also have their own specific Presenter.
-Interactors can be shared or could also be specific for each section.

 View inherits from UIViewController.